The Chronicles of Narnia: Influences on literature

 The comic book series Pakkins' Land by Gary and Rhoda Shipman in which a young child finds himself in a magical world filled with talking animals, including a lion character named King Aryah, has been compared favorably to the Narnia series.
 The Shipmans have cited the influence of C.S.
 Lewis and the Narnia series in response to reader letters.

-In 2019, Francis Spufford wrote The Stone Table, an unofficial Narnia continuation novel.

 Influences on popular culture

 As with any popular long-lived work, contemporary culture abounds with references to the lion Aslan, travelling via wardrobe and direct mentions of The Chronicles.
 Examples include:

 Charlotte Staples Lewis, a character first seen early in the fourth season of the TV series Lost, is named in reference to C. S. Lewis.
 Lost producer Damon Lindelof said that this was a clue to the direction the show would take during the season.
 The book Ultimate Lost and Philosophy, edited by William Irwin and Sharon Kaye, contains a comprehensive essay on Lost plot motifs based on The Chronicles.

 The second SNL Digital Short by Andy Samberg and Chris Parnell features a humorous nerdcore hip hop song titled Chronicles of Narnia (Lazy Sunday), which focuses on the performers' plan to see The Chronicles of Narnia: The Lion, the Witch and the Wardrobe at a cinema.
 It was described by Slate magazine as one of the most culturally significant Saturday Night Live skits in many years, and an important commentary on the state of rap.
 Swedish Christian power metal band Narnia, whose songs are mainly about the Chronicles of Narnia or the Bible, feature Aslan on all their album covers.
 The song "Further Up, Further In" from the album Room to Roam by Scottish-Irish folk-rock band The Waterboys is heavily influenced by The Chronicles of Narnia.
 The title is taken from a passage in The Last Battle, and one verse of the song describes sailing to the end of the world to meet a king, similar to the ending of Voyage of the Dawn Treader.
 C. S. Lewis is explicitly acknowledged as an influence in the liner notes of the 1990 compact disc.

 During interviews, the primary creator of the Japanese anime and gaming series Digimon has said that he was inspired and influenced by The Chronicles of Narnia.

+Its influence extends to fan fiction: under the pen name Edonohana, Rachel Manija Brown wrote "No Reservations: Narnia", which imagined Anthony Bourdain exploring Narnia and its cuisine in the style of his No Reservations TV show and book.
+Bourdain himself praised the fic's writing and "frankly a bit frightening" attention to detail.

+The IDF's plan to kill the top Iranian military commanders and nuclear scientists at the start of the 2025 Iran-Israel war was considered so fantastical that it was named Operation Narnia.